 Income not received should be dealt with in accordance with losses procedures.

 Overpayments should be detected (or preferably prevented) and recovery initiated.
-All overpayments made in error must be reported to the Anti Fraud Unit at the Department of Health and Social Care via the quarterly consolidated data return (CDR), in line with the requirements of the Government Functional Standard – counter fraud.
+All overpayments made in error must be reported to the NHS Counter Fraud Authority via the quarterly consolidated data return (CDR), in line with the requirements of the Government Functional Standard – counter fraud.

 Security of cash, cheques and other negotiable instruments